 Designing Websites for Those Who Think Differently

 If you’ve surfed the web lately, you’ve probably noticed that not all websites are created equally.
-There are currently about 1.8 billion websites online at this moment, and although a sizeable number of them have decent, and even good, content and layouts, we all know that there are a lot more out there that, frankly, just suck.
+There are currently about 1.8 billion websites online at this moment, and although a sizable number of them have decent, and even good, content and layouts, we all know that there are a lot more out there that, frankly, just suck.
 Whether it’s because users are unable to easily find the information they’re looking for, the website contains outdated or dead content, or the site is designed so poorly that it doesn’t function well or look very good, getting online can sometimes be a frustrating and exhausting experience.